 - Know what rides are right for your young kids.
 While Disney World does have a lot of rides for older kids and adults, there are still plenty of rides for younger kids and even babies to enjoy!

 - Use Rider Swap.
 If you have adults traveling who want to ride the thrill rides, but also need someone to stay behind with the kids, you can use rider swap.
-Essentially you both check into the line, one person goes on the ride, and then the second person essentially gets a FastPass+ and waits behind with the kids.
-When the first person gets off the ride, the second person can go on through the FastPass+ line.
+Essentially you both check into the line, one person goes on the ride through the regular line, and then the second person gets to go through the Lightning Lane while the first person waits behind with the kids.

 - Know where the Baby Care Centers are.
 Each Disney World theme park has a Baby Care Center, which is located next to First Aid.
 These centers provide a private place to nurse, changing stations, a small shop for baby essentials, and more.